raganwald/raganwald.github.com/_posts/2018-03-03-the-deep-state.md

   //=> deposit, withdraw, availableToWithdraw, placeHold, close, removeHold, reopen
 ```

-But this is semantically wrong.
+But this is *semantically* wrong.
 When an object is created, it is in 'open' state, and `placehold`, `removeHold`, and `reopen` are all invalid methods.
 Our interface is lying to the outside would about what methods the object truly supports.
 This is an artefact of our design: We chose to implement methods, but then throw `invalid method` if an object in a particular state was not supposed to respond to a particular event.

-The ideal would be for it not to have these methods at all.
+The ideal would be for it not to have these methods at all, so that the standard way that we use our programming language to determine whether an object responds to a method--testing for a member that is a function--just works.

 One way to go about this is with prototype mongling:[^mongle]

 [^mongle]: **mongle**: *v*, to molest or disturb.